-It’s no secret that a good credit score means a lower interest rate, but if you don’t know what yours is, how will you know what rate is fair?
-Plus, if you find that your credit score isn’t as good as you hoped, and you have the time, you can always work to improve it before you buy a car.
+It’s no secret that a good credit score means a lower interest rate, but if you don’t know what your score is, how will you know what rate is fair?
+If you find that your credit score isn’t as good as you hoped, and you have the time, you can always work to improve it before you buy a car.
 A little effort could pay big dividends in the form of dollars saved over the life of your loan.

 Finding a loan advisor who will put your best interests first is a necessary step to getting good rates.
 Some people have good relationships with their financial institutions and feel comfortable using them.
 Others might be more interested in shopping around for the best rates.
 And still others, maybe folks with bad credit, might have fewer options.

 Limit Loan Shopping Timeframe

 The timing of your car loan application is an important consideration, because it determines how your credit score is calculated.
 If you make all of your loan applications within a two-week period, they will only count as one inquiry.
 Otherwise, every time you apply for a loan, regardless of if you use it, your credit score goes down and it gets slightly more difficult to get a better loan.